-- 6.1 Where a school is oversubscribed in the normal admissions round, a waiting list will be held from when offers have been made until 31 December 2022.
-After 31 December no waiting list is held.
-No waiting lists are held after 31 December in Reception year or for any other year group. - 6.2 A child's position on the list will be determined by the oversubscription criteria set out in Section 5 of this policy and will reflect their current circumstances where these circumstances have been provided to the Trust.
+- 6.1 Where a school covered by this policy is oversubscribed in the normal admissions round, a waiting list will be held from when offers have been made until 31 December 2024 when the admissions rounds ceases to be coordinated.
+During this time refused in-year applications will also be added to this waiting list.
+From 1 January 2025 the waiting list will be continued as an 'in-year' waiting list until 31 July 2025 when it will close. - 6.2 The Trust will accept the offer of East Riding of Yorkshire Council to maintain waiting lists for all schools covered by this policy for all year groups from Reception to Year 6 as set out in the East Riding of Yorkshire Council's coordinated scheme for in-year admissions for the 2024-25 school year.
+Details of how waiting lists operate are set out in the Council's coordinated scheme. - 6.3 A child's position on the list will be determined by the oversubscription criteria set out in Section 5 of this policy and will reflect their current circumstances where these circumstances have been provided to the Trust.
 The list will also contain all other on-time and late preferences that have been refused or are requested.
-Should a place become available while the waiting list is in operation, a place will be made available to the applicant on the top of the waiting list on the day the place became available. - 6.3 Applications may only be made once for each school year unless there has been a significant and material change in the circumstances of the parent/carer, child or school, which the Trust agrees requires a new application. - 6.4 Being on a waiting list does not affect a parent's/carer's right of appeal against an unsuccessful preference.
+Should a place become available while the waiting list is in operation, a place will be made available to the applicant on the top of the waiting list on the day the place became available. - 6.4 Applications may only be made once for each school year unless there has been a significant and material change in the circumstances of the parent/carer, child or school, which the Trust agrees requires a new application. - 6.5 Being on a waiting list does not affect a parent's/carer's right of appeal against an unsuccessful preference.